 You can limit the information your search engine stores by using a private search engine.

 Which Private Search Engines are The Best?

 There are quite a few choices for private search engines, these are the three most popular.
 Each offers slightly different methods for keeping your information hidden from big search engines.
 The advantage to many of these extends beyond privacy.
 The search results can be better because they are more objective and don’t change based on your past internet behavior.

 - Search Encrypt – We use local encryption so your searches aren’t visible to others on your network.
 Our AES-256 encryption is the industry standard for encryption, and one of the most secure.

 - DuckDuckGo – DuckDuckGo is the most recognizable private search engine.
 DuckDuckGo offers many features that supplement its search well, including a recently launched extension that helps protect users beyond searches.

 - StartPage – StartPage is most popular in Europe, especially in Germany.
 It is a private search engine that sources its results from Google, but eliminates the tracking and storing of you data.

-Search Encrypt, DuckDuckGo and StartPage are all private search engines, so they will keep your searches safer than the traditional search engines.
+Search Encrypt, DuckDuckGo, StartPage and Ghostpeek are all private search engines, so they will keep your searches safer than the traditional search engines.
 We recommend searching with each of these search engines and reading their respective privacy policies to make an informed decision about which to use.

 Private Search Engine Browser Extensions

 Another way to add to your search privacy is to use private search engines as browser extensions.
-You just install these on your browser, like Google Chrome or Mozilla Firefox, and will either redirect your searches to a private search engine or switch your default search engine to its private search engine.
+You just add these to your browser, like Google Chrome or Mozilla Firefox, and may either redirect your searches to a private search engine or switch your default search engine to its private search engine.